 Pictures and videos can be uploaded from your smartphone after choosing the folder where they are stored.
 To specify where they are located, in the "Settings" options, under Camera uploads, enable one of "Picture uploads" or "Video uploads".
 After that, a further option called "Camera folder" will become visible, as in the screenshot below.

 The Uploads page displays the status of files currently uploading, a list of your recently uploaded files, and a Retry option for any failed uploads.
 If credentials to access the file have changed, you’ll see a credentials error.
 Tap the file to retry, and you’ll get a login screen to enter the new credentials.

-If you take photos or create videos with your Android device, they can be instantly uploaded to your ownCloud server.
-To enable this, under “Instant Uploads” tap one or both of Picture uploads or Video uploads.
+If you take photos or create videos with your Android device, they can be automatically uploaded to your ownCloud server.
+To enable this, under "Camera uploads" tap one or both of Picture uploads or Video uploads.

-These start the process of uploading any new photos and/or videos which you create.
 If you’re concerned about mobile data usage, or have an account with limited data available, you can limit uploading to only when a WiFi is in use.
 This option is visible once you’ve enabled the respective option.
-For photos tap “Upload pictures via wifi only”1.
-For videos tap “Upload videos via wifi only”2
+For photos tap "Upload pictures via wifi only".
+For videos tap "Upload videos via wifi only".